nicolsama/unlimitlist/README.md

 * List items to be created from the interface (button) or with the keyboard, with a press of the enter key for seamless jotting.
 Items will be created with preservation of list order - with the next item being inserted after the item previously in focus.

-* Bullet items can be added as nested lists underneath bulletted items.
+* Bullet items can be added as nested lists underneath other items.
 This means that lists can be flowing, and organized.

-* Users can utilize buttons in the app or the Enter/Delete keys to create and delete list items.

 * Users can perform a plaintext search, as well as save tags by puttins a '#' in front of a word in a list item.